Angels Landing

 Trek Highlights

-The fourth phase is composed of the rainbows and gossamer that hiking dreams are made of.
-The rock fin is topped by a narrow ledge that rises higher and higher.
-At its best, the ledge is about 15’ wide – at its worst, it is only three feet wide.
+Finally, this is what hiking dreams are made of, plus some rainbows and gossamer added to the mix.
+A narrow ledge that rises higher and higher tops the rock fin.
+At its best, the precipice is about 15’ wide – at its worst, it is only three feet wide.
 There are chains covering most of the sketchiest portions of the ridge.
 To the left, there is a 1,000’ drop.
 To the right, there is a 1,500’ drop.
 Try not to look down as you should remain calm.
-The final push requires some light scrambling and Class 3 handholds until the chains end.
+The final push requires some light scrambling and Class 3 handholds until the chain’s end.

-Angels Landing offers one of the quintessential vistas of Zion and the Southwest.
+Angels Landing offers one of the epic vistas of Zion and the Southwest.
 The view from the top is worth it.
-Bask in the glorious handiwork of the Virgin River and colorful stratifications of bygone eras.
+Bask in the glorious handiwork of the Virgin River and colorful layers of past eras.

 Red Tape

-The Scenic Drive within Zion Canyon is closed to private vehicles.
-You can ride the free Zion park shuttle to gain motorized access.
+Zion Canyon’s Scenic Drive blocks access to private vehicles.
+Instead, you can ride the free park shuttle to all of Zion’s popular landmarks.

 Factoids

-While exploring Zion in 1916, Frederick Fisher exclaimed, “only an angel could land on it,” and thus the monolith was named Angels Landing.
+While exploring Zion in 1916, Frederick Fisher exclaimed, “only an angel could land on it.”
+And thus, he named the monolith Angels Landing.

 Photos